Azure/azure-sdk/docs/python/design.md

 {% include requirement/MUSTNOT id="python-params-service-validation" %} validate service parameters.
 Don't do null checks, empty string checks, or other common validating conditions on service parameters.
 Let the service validate all request parameters.

 {% include requirement/MUST id="python-params-devex" %} validate the developer experience when the service parameters are invalid to ensure appropriate error messages are generated by the service.
 Work with the service team if the developer experience is compromised because of service-side error messages.

-{% include requirement/MUSTNOT id="python-client-parameter-validation" %} use `isinstance` to validate parameter value types other than for [built-in types](https://docs.python.org/3/library/stdtypes.html) (e.g. `str` etc).
-For other types, use [structural type checking].

 ##### Common service operation parameters